-"As a veteran and a member of the House Veterans Affairs Committee, I am committed to streamlining and modernizing the U.S. Department of Veterans Affairs, and will focus on improving the Veterans Health Administration to better serve our veterans and their families."
+"As a veteran, I am committed to streamlining and modernizing the U.S. Department of Veterans Affairs, and will focus on improving the Veterans Health Administration to better serve our veterans and their families."

 The U.S. Department of Veterans Affairs is plagued by reports of flawed governance, inadequate facilities, insufficient staffing, antiquated IT systems, falsified records, claims processing backlogs, and long wait-times.

 The Veterans Health Administration’s focus on hospital-centered care does not reflect modern community-focused care.
 We no longer require rows of inpatient beds in massive hospitals – we require a flexible system that addresses individuals’ unique needs.
 The needs of our veterans are not being met and these inadequacies are unacceptable.
 Veterans and their families have made the ultimate sacrifice for our country, and we must uphold our promises to them.
 It is time we focus on supporting our veterans, rather than supporting a system that hasn’t kept up.
 We must address the priorities of today’s population by ensuring the money follows the veteran.
 I am committed to reviewing programs to see how our veterans can be better served.

 WASHINGTON, D.C. – Congressman Clay Higgins (R-LA) sent a letter calling on the Department of Health & Human Services and the Department of Veterans Affairs to utilize VA Community Based Outpatient Clinics (CBOCs) as COVID-19 vaccine distribution points for America’s Veterans.